 As promised, let me continue with my venture with VPN protocols.
 You will get to read a lot about different free VPN services around the Internet but hardly will people tell you how these VPN services function.
-It is when you understand the technicalities hidden behind these VPN services, that you are able to chose for the best VPN service for yourself.
+It is when you understand the technicalities hidden behind these VPN services, that you are able to choose for the best VPN service for yourself.
 Learn about the L2TP protocol.

 Other VPN protocols that I have already discussed (list will be updated as and when new articles are written):

 NOTE: Remember to read these in the order given above so that you understand them more clearly.

 Today, we will throw some light on Layer 2 Tunneling Protocol which is also called as L2TP in short.
 This protocol was created in coordination with the likes of Microsoft and Cisco.
 Layer 2 Tunneling Protocol was actually a combination of two different protocols given below:

 - Layer 2 Forwarding (L2F) protocol owned and developed by Cisco.

 - Point-to-Point tunneling protocol owned and developed by Microsoft.

 L2TP had several advantages that made it shine when compared to PPTP.
 One of the most important of these advantages were its usage over non-IP networks such as frame relay, X.25, and ATM.
 L2TP, like PPTP, operates over the data link layer in the very famous OSI network model.
 Also, most of the major firewalls like WatchGuard, Cisco PIX, CheckPoint, and ISA server support L2TP without any hitches.

 L2TP uses the features provided by IP Sec (IP security) and its enhanced form namely ESP (Encapsulating Security Payload) protocol to secure its connections.
-It also requires the usage of digital certificates for security reasons.
+It also requires the use of digital certificates for security reasons.
 L2TP can perform user authentication using the similar technology that was used by PPTP – the PPP authentication mechanism.
-L2TP provides computer based authentication which is not supported by PPTP.
+L2TP provides computer-based authentication which is not supported by PPTP.
 This is an extra security layer that is not present in PPTP.

 Let us check out some more advantages of L2TP over PPTP:

 - PPTP gives data confidentiality but L2TP provides data integrity.
-Basically, it is protection of data in between its flight from sender to receiver.
+Basically, it is the protection of data in between its flight from sender to receiver.